stechstudio/slate/source/includes/_users.md

 > The above command returns the updated user JSON structure.
 See above under "Get a Specific User" for an example.

-This endpoint updated a specific user.
+This endpoint updates a specific user.

 The body of the request must include a properly formatted JSON document.